Ascension Providence Hospital Anesthesiology

 Rotation Location: Ascension Providence Hospital, Southfield Campus

-Duration of the Rotation: 2 or 4 weeks
+Duration of the Rotation: 2 weeks (MSUCHM or MSUCOM only) or 4 weeks

 Students Per Month: 2

 Work Hours: Monday-Friday, 7 a.m. to 3 p.m., generally